-Many professionals invest in high-end office chairs only to find that their chronic lower back pain persists well into the afternoon.
-If you have ever felt a dull ache in your lumbar region or a strange tingling behind your knees after a few hours of work, the culprit likely isn't the chair's quality, but a fundamental mechanical misalignment: seat depth.
+Many professionals invest in high-end office chairs only to find that chronic lower back pain persists.
+If you have ever felt a dull ache in your lumbar region or a strange tingling behind your knees after a few hours of work, a common but overlooked culprit is a fundamental mechanical misalignment: seat depth.

 Proper seat depth is the foundational "fit" of an ergonomic workstation.
 It is the distance between the back of the chair and the front edge of the seat pan.
 When this distance is incorrect, the body’s weight is distributed unevenly, forcing the spine out of its neutral alignment and rendering even the most advanced lumbar support systems ineffective.
-This article explores the biomechanical principles of seat depth, provides data-driven adjustment protocols, and explains why this single setting is the key to long-term musculoskeletal health.
+This guide explores the biomechanical principles of seat depth, provides data-driven adjustment protocols, and explains how to optimize this setting for long-term musculoskeletal health.

 The Biomechanics of Seat Depth: Why It Matters